twpayne/life/README.md

-This repository contains a number of different implementations of the [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) that I worked on during the [Global Day of Coderetreat 2012](http://gathers.us/events/global-day-of-coderetreat-2012-cern-geneva-switzerland) at CERN in Geneva, Switzerland.
+This repository contains a number of different implementations of the [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) that I worked on with fellow developers during the [Global Day of Coderetreat 2012](http://gathers.us/events/global-day-of-coderetreat-2012-cern-geneva-switzerland) at CERN in Geneva, Switzerland.